sobaba-12/sim_and_scat/_build/intro.md

 - [Stephen C. Parker](https://orcid.org/0000-0003-3804-0975)
 - [Karen J. Edler](https://orcid.org/0000-0001-5822-0127)

+## Acknowledgements

+A. R. M. is grateful to the University of Bath and Diamond Light Source for co-funding a studentship (Studentship No. STU0149).
+B. J. M. acknowledges support from the Royal Society (Grant No. UF130329).

 ## References

 1. Karplus, M.; McCammon, J. A. *Nat.
 Struct.
 Biol.* 2002, **9** (9), 7.
 [10.1038/nsb0902-646](https://doi.org/10.1038/nsb0902-646).